 An income gives women in rural Darfur villages freedom of choice and ability to make decisions for their families for the first time ever.
 Almost invariably village leaders are men.
 We give women a voice in their communities.
 Goat Loans, Donkeys, and Midwife & Paravet training give women incomes and change their status.
 Your help will enable us to empower women to build better futures for themselves and their children.
 Each year we adopt more villages, empowering more and more women.

 Women are left alone in appalling conditions in Darfur while their husbands leave in search of work.
 Without any form of income, women are not respected or treated as equals, they do not have a say on any village matters.
 With no money they have no power over their own lives.
 Children suffer because the family cannot afford to send them to school, so the cycle of poverty continues.
-2018 has already seen a failed harvest in many villages in Darfur, making starvation a frightening prospect.
+Food insecurity is common across Darfur.
+Imagine how a mother must feel not to be able to feed her children.